pdav5883/bracket-revival/README.md

 - picks query params only works if you use cid=compname rather than cid=cid since it looks into index file
 - webpack into production
 - Restricted endpoint to grab emails and pick links for players
-- New player throws error at submit when query params are incorrect
+- New player should throw error at submit when query params are incorrect
 - Show completed rounds on scoreboard
 - Show pick round, bracket round on pages
+- Refactor js into shared utils

 ### Real-time game flow
 - Year is created